Spicy Black Eyed Peas With Sausage

-Why You’ll Love This Recipe
+Why This Recipe Works

 - Flavorful Harmony: A blend of savory and smoky notes from andouille sausage, ham, and aromatic herbs creates a taste sensation.